zammad/zammad-org/src/it/documentation/use/guides/search.md

 The search is located in the top left corner of the primary navigation.
 Either select it via mouse or use the keyboard shortcut [[s]].
-After activation, you can see the tickets which got recently closed from your taskbar as well as your recent search queries.
+After activation, you can see the tickets that were recently closed from your taskbar as well as your recent search queries.
 To search, simply type a term.
 The search then displays all matching items for which you have at least view or read permissions, grouped by type like users and tickets.
 Selecting one of those results opens the item as tab in the taskbar.

+Searching for a term also matches any values that begin with it.
+For example, searching for `brooks` also finds values like `brookster`.
+This does not apply when you use an attribute notation like `owner.lastname:brooks` (described in the [Elasticsearch syntax](#using-elasticsearch-syntax) section below), which matches exact values only.

-![Screenshot shows search results in primary navigation](/screenshots/cypress/documentation/use/guide-search.cy.js/search-sidebar.png)
+![Screenshot shows search results in the taskbar](/screenshots/cypress/documentation/use/guide-search.cy.js/search-sidebar.png)

-Se premi [[enter]] o fai clic su `ricerca dettagliata`, Zammad apre la ricerca dettagliata come scheda nella navigazione principale.
-Lì puoi restringere la ricerca selezionando un tipo di oggetto specifico (ad esempio organizzazione), usare filtri avanzati o persino usare la sintassi Elasticsearch.
-Continua a leggere per maggiori informazioni.
+If you press [[enter]] or click on `detailed search`, Zammad opens the detailed search as a tab in the taskbar.
+There you can narrow down your search by selecting a specific object type (e.g. organization), using advanced filters or even using Elasticsearch syntax.
+Read on for more information.

 ## Detailed search

 A volte un semplice termine di ricerca potrebbe non darti i risultati che stai cercando.
 Zammad fornisce diverse opzioni per restringere la ricerca nella pagina di ricerca dettagliata.

+Advanced filters are not available for customer accounts.
+If your account has customer permissions only, the **Search entity** selector and the advanced filter options described below are not shown.

 ![Screenshot che mostra la ricerca dettagliata](/screenshots/cypress/documentation/use/guide-search.cy.js/search-detail.png)